productbysyed/productbysyed.github.io/README.md

-# productbysyed
+# Product by Syed
-A webspace for Product Management related stuff
+A webspace for Product Management related stuff.